Will Howard (American football): Professional career

 Howard was selected by the Pittsburgh Steelers in the sixth round with the 185th overall pick of the 2025 NFL draft.
 Shortly after being drafted by the Steelers, he appeared on former Steelers quarterback Ben Roethlisberger's podcast Footbahlin With Ben Roethlisberger alongside teammate Jack Sawyer.
 Later, Howard revealed Roethlisberger was serving as a mentor to him following his selection by the Steelers.

 On August 5, 2025, Howard fractured his hand during a Steelers practice.
 The injury did not require surgery but required him to sit out of practice for the following three weeks.
 This eliminated him from participating in the Steelers’ preseason games.
 Howard was subsequently placed on injured reserve to begin the regular season.
-On November 12, 2025, the Steelers activated him off injured reserve.
+On November 12, the Steelers activated him off injured reserve.

+Prior to the 2026 season, the Steelers released their training camp depth chart which placed Howard alongside rookie Drew Allar as third string quarterback behind Aaron Rodgers and Mason Rudolph.